Nilando/Nilando/README.md

 - 👋 Hi, I’m @Nilando
 - 👀 I’m interested in compilers, distributed systems, reinforcement learning, and video games.
-- 🌱 I’m currently learning about virtual machines.
+- 🌱 I’m currently learning about virtual machines and the Rust programming language.
 - 💞️ I’m looking to collaborate on anything Rust related and open source.
 - 📫 How to reach me: my discord username is nilandude
 - 😄 Pronouns: he/him